 Google Translate By translate.google.com: View translations easily as you browse the web.
 By the Google Translate team.
 This extension adds a button to your browser toolbar.
 Click the translate icon whenever you want to translate the page you're visiting.
 The extension also automatically detects if the language of a page you're on is different from the language you're using for your Google Chrome interface.

 Lightshot (screenshot tool) By app.prntscr.com: Easy and convenient screenshot tool.
-Allows you to make screenshots of any selected area (video and flash too), edit and upload it to server.
+Allows you to make screenshots of any selected area (video and flash too), edit and upload it.

 Grammarly for Chrome By Grammarly.com: Check your spelling and grammar as you type.
 Boost your credibility everywhere you write!
 Grammarly's free writing app makes sure everything you type is easy to read, effective, and mistake-free.
 Adding Grammarly to Chrome means that your spelling and grammar will be vetted on Gmail, Facebook, Twitter, Linkedin, Tumblr, and nearly everywhere else you write on the web.